Kru-pal/Resume/README.md

 ## Purpose
 This guide explains how to create a personal resume website using Pelican (a static website generator) and host it on GitHub Pages.
 This guide is designed to be beginner-friendly, even for those new to Markdown, Git, static site generators, and GitHub.
 Below is the process step-by-step.

+Alignment with Technical Communication:
+The purpose statement clearly defines the goal of the document, which aligns with Process Guideline 1: Know Your Purpose and Your Audience

 ## What You Need
 Before starting, make sure you have: